 An additional $1,000 government super contribution for low income earners would better support those with inadequate retirement savings.
 It would mean people earning less than $37,000 per annum receive the annual contribution until their balance reaches $100,000 while they fall within the low income bracket.
 This would see a woman aged 25 with a starting salary of $25,000pa and projected retirement balance of $205,210 reach $235,347 making a $30,137 (+ 14.7%) increase.
 This 14.7% increase could mean the difference between retiring in poverty or not.

-The current 9.5% superannuation guarantee will not enable most women to accrue sufficient superannuation for a comfortable retirement.
+The current 9.5% Superannuation Guarantee (SG) will not enable most women to accrue sufficient savings for a comfortable retirement.
 It is important for women that the SG is increased to 12% as soon as possible.

-Around 220,000 Australian women and 145,000 Australian men miss out on super as they do not meet the requirement to earn $450 per month (before tax) from one employer (many women work more than one part-time job).
+An estimated 220,000 women and 145,000 men are missing out on $125 million of superannuation contributions as they do not meet the requirement to earn $450 per month (before tax) from one employer (many women work more than one part-time job).

 Many women miss out on thousands of dollars of super and, in fact, their super savings stagnate and begin to fall behind those of men during child rearing years.
 WIS strongly supports the Australian Government’s Paid Parental Leave Scheme (PPLS), which commenced on 1 January 2011.
 However, we believe it is essential to include SG payments in this scheme, as recommended by the Productivity Commission, so that all parents – especially mothers – can continue to grow their superannuation while on parental leave.